'No alternative' to Iran deal, EU's Mogherini tells US - Journal du Cameroun

 Trump wants Brussels and others to support his hardline strategy and push for a fresh agreement.

-“Iran will never again have carte blanche to dominate the Middle East,” Pompeo said Monday, outlining 12 tough conditions from Washington for any “new deal” with Tehran.
+“Iran will never again have carte blanche to dominate the Middle East,” Pompeo said, outlining 12 tough conditions from Washington for any “new deal” with Tehran.

 But Mogherini called on the US to keep its commitments as part of the agreement signed under Trump’s predecessor Barack Obama.